 The process of measuring deflection requires a fair amount of arcane equipment.
 An experienced tiler will just jump up and down a few times to see if the floor "gives".
 If it does, it has to be stiffened before tile can be laid.

 The latest trend is tile plank patterned to look like wood.
-Early plank tile had problems with bowing and warping, but the technology not seems to have matured to the point where these issues are no long a problem.
+Early plank tile had problems with bowing and warping. but the technology not seems to have matured to the point where these issues are no longer a problem.

 Overall Rating: 54